XiaoDu-flying/XiaoDu-flying.github.io/_pages/about.md

 <details>
 <summary>LLM-based Agent🤖</summary>
 I'm focused on developing LLM-based autonomous agents capable of effectively and efficiently tackling multi-step complexes.
-Previously, my focus was primarily on software development and story generation, but now I'm eager to explore broader applications.
+Previously, my focus was primarily on software development, story generation and medication, but now I'm eager to explore broader applications.
 Particularly, I'm intrigued by the concept of LLM-based multi-agent systems。
 </details>

 ## 🎉 News

 ---
+- [2024.12.16] 🎉 To empower LLMs in medical education areas, our work EvoPatient successfully transfer LLMs into adequate Standardized patients (SPs) by using agents coevolution, which effectively gather valuable patient-doctor dialogues for agent presentation standardization.
+Paper hase been released on [arXiv:2412.11716](https://arxiv.org/abs/2412.11716).

 - [2024.9.26] Our team's paper Autonomous Agent for Collaborative Task under Information Asymmetry has been accepted to <font face=default color=SandyBrown size=3>NeurIPS 2024 </font>, congrats to Wei Liu, Chenxi Wang and all co-authors. 🥳

 - [2024.6.25] 🎉To foster development in LLM-powered multi-agent collaboration🤖🤖 and related fields, our team has curated a collection of seminal papers📄 presented in an interactive e-book📚 format.
 Explore the latest advancements and download the paper list here: [ebook](https://thinkwee.top/multiagent_ebook)